BlackHershey/4dfp-docs/docs/tools.rst

 -g<str>	regress timeseries in named file out of <profile>
 =======	===============================================================================

-N.B.:	all input timeseries are made zero mean as a first step
+N.B.:	all input timeseries are made zero mean as a first step |br|
 N.B.:	region names can be specified on the first line of <profile> with '#' in the first column

 covariance_analysis